What is the Scope of Operations Management?

 Supply chain management governs the movement of goods, data, and funds from suppliers to consumers.
 Operations managers coordinate purchasing, logistics, warehousing, and distribution activities.

-A crucial aspect of supply chain management is inventory control, which maintains optimal stock levels of both raw materials and final products.
-Efficient inventory management helps reduce carrying costs, avoid stockouts, and meet customer demand without delays or excessive inventory holding.
+Inventory control is a significant feature of supply chain management that ensures the optimal stock level of both raw materials and finished goods.
+Effective inventory control helps decrease carrying costs, prevent stockouts, and satisfy demand without delays or overstocking.

 Capacity Planning